mapninja/QGIS-101/ReadMe.md

 ### Customize the interface

-When you first open QGIS, you might find the toolbars and panels that are neabled by default are more than your project calls for.
+When you first open QGIS, you might find the toolbars and panels that are enabled by default are more than your project calls for.
 Most panels and toolbars in the QGIS interface can be moved around by grabbing the title bar of panels, or the dotted handle on toolbars, and dragging them to the desired location in the interface.
 You can also use the View menu to turn panels and toobars on and off.

 ![](./media/customize.gif)